severak/pwned/README.md

 # random github wikis pwned

 By default all Github projects have wiki open to edit by everyone.
+It's not good choice of defaults IMHO.

 Look at your own repositories or your favorite open source project.

 ![](https://raw.githubusercontent.com/severak/pwned/master/bug_or_feature.jpg)